llingg/behaviour-benchmarking/README.md

   This notebook extracts all kind of data measured by the localization system like the actual trajectory, the absolute mean lane offset of the Duckiebot, the number of tiles the Duckiebot covered etc. For more details on what exactly is analyzed and how the analysis is done, please have a look at the Notebook itself.
 However, below see below for a list of all computed measurements:
       * The mean of the offset (distance and angle) of the Duckiebot in respect to the center of the lane [m]
       * The number of rounds completed (entirely completed by the center of the April Tag placed on the localization standoff on your Duckiebot
-      * The number of tiles covered (center of April Tag coompletely passed the tile)
+      * The number of tiles covered (center of April Tag completely passed the tile)
       * Avg time needed per tile in seconds
       * Length of the Benchmark in seconds
       * Actual length of the benchmark in seconds